Safe

 Can Dogs Eat Cooked Salmon?
-Yes — Excellent for Health
+Yes — Best Form of Salmon for Dogs

 This food is generally safe for dogs when prepared properly.